vinaya » pli-tv-pvr » Parivāra

 Vatthuṁ na parāmasati, saṅghaṁ na parāmasati, puggalaṁ na parāmasati, ñattiṁ na parāmasati, pacchā vā ñattiṁ ṭhapeti—

-they do not bring up the subject, the Sangha, the person, or the motion, or they put forward the motion after the announcement.
+they do not touch on the object, the Sangha, the person, or the motion, or the motion is put forward after the announcement.

 imehi pañcahākārehi ñattito kammāni vipajjanti.